JeremiahKaren/35percent.github.io/_posts/2018-10-27-your-filename.md

 The seven page letter gives two grounds for rescinding the permission.
 First, that the committee was misled about public funding for social housing.
 The report says that Mayoral funding, through the Greater London Authority, was secured for an increase of social rented housing from 74 to 116 units, when this was not the case.
 Second, that Southwark had no properly fulfilled its publIc sector equality duty (PSED) properly, neglecting any measurement of the impact on Latin American natinals, such as Colombians.
 The letter gives a deadline for reply of 24 Oct 2018 and this is still awaited.

+S106
+Mayor call-in

 ## Castle Square objections

 Seperately Latin Elephant and the [Elephant Traders have objected to](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=neighbourComments&keyVal=_STHWR_DCAPR_9578882) the planning application for the proposed new temporary facility for displaced traders on Castle Square.
-The facility is beiong provided by the developers of the shopping centre and is valuable gain for the traders, won by their campaign for a fair deal, but the proposed building is too small and would have restrictions on trading that would make it an impractical alternative for many traders.
-Traders want the proposals improved
+The facility is beiong provided by the developers of the shopping centre Delancey as a condition of the the shopping centre planning approval  and is valuable gain for the traders, won by their campaign for a fair deal, but the proposed building is too small and would have restrictions on trading that would make it an impractical alternative for many traders.
+The market is designed for 24 traders, Delancey proposals mention 33 independent traders, while the trader's own estimate is tha over a 100 need to be provided forThere are many other issues, including the level of rents and service charges, the security of the trnacy arrangementswould be charge